Holl4444/HangInThere/README.md

 ## Continued Development

-- Linking to an API to pull word lists in.
+- Linking to an API to pull word lists in. ✔️
+- Add new word option while mid game.
 - Counter to track turns left before spider.
 - Making the app more engaging: adding a transition to make losing a cat more obvious, enlarging and centering the spider on loss and adding sounds.
 - If the app gets any larger, to try createContext.